 - Direct mentoring requires work on the part of the mentor and the mentee.
 The relationship should be well defined and periodically reviewed.
 The standards for a successful relationship ought to be determined ahead of time with room for gut intuition on both sides.

 - Assessments and written objectives can help track progress.
 Try to pick goals well; find the goldilocks zone for learning.
 Set the bar in the right place.

 - You can’t learn everything at once; deciding what should be learned and in what order is important, a skill in itself.

-- Some aspects of ministry should be learned by studying life under the sun.
-But what is learned in that realm is not always compatible with the ministry of the Kingdom of Heaven.
+- Some aspects of the Christian life should be learned by studying life under the sun.
+But what is learned in the common kingdom is not always compatible with the ministry of the Kingdom of Heaven.
 One must be wise.

 - Mentoring works only when both parties are emotionally engaged and motivated, and both have the available time, resources, and skills.

-- A good mentor needs more than a cheerleader, though they need that too.
-They need mentors who are willing to give honest feedback; have insight into what to work on, how, and in what ways, all backed by solid pedagogy and prayer.
+- A good mentor is more than a cheerleader, though they need to be that too.
+Mentees need mentors who are willing to give honest feedback; have insight into what to work on, how, and in what ways, all backed by solid pedagogy and prayer.

 - Feedback is “superficial and incomplete” if it only tracks and corrects behavior.
 Feedback should also probe “beneath behavior to the assumptions and mind-sets that underlie it.”